AdarshKumarShorthillsAI/weaviate-pt/performance_testing/parallel_testing/README.md

-# 🚀 Parallel Collection Testing
+# 🚀 Parallel Collection Testing (Pure AsyncIO)

-Test performance by sending **9 simultaneous HTTP requests** (one per collection) instead of a single GraphQL query with 9 sub-queries.
+Test performance using **FastAPI with async Weaviate client** to query 9 collections in parallel.
+Returns only status codes and timing (no full results) for optimal performance.

 ---